numpy/numpy/doc/source/reference/c-api.coremath.rst

 Like for other types, NumPy includes a typedef npy_half for the 16 bit float.
-Unlike for most of the other types, you cannot use this as a normal type in C, since is is a typedef for npy_uint16.
+Unlike for most of the other types, you cannot use this as a normal type in C, since it is a typedef for npy_uint16.
 For example, 1.0 looks like 0x3c00 to C, and if you do an equality comparison between the different signed zeros, you will get -0.0 != 0.0 (0x8000 != 0x0000), which is incorrect.